 Development spanned over 6 months, June to November (in 2018).
 In this time our team developed the game, maintained documentation, performed testing, implemented changes and produced marketing material.

 Initially we wanted to utilise Mapbox (3rd party addon for getting map data), and Photon (3rd party addon for multiplayer game capability) to create an experience for players to play together anywhere in the world.
 Our teachers advised us at our first review that the scope may be too large.
 We discussed this as a team and decided to make drastic changes.
 Instead of live multiplayer action, we would focus on getting Mapbox working well to allow players to create their own maps, set their best track times, and challenge their friends instead.
 This ended up being a better scope as coordinating Mapbox and Photon was proving too tough for 3 programmers.

-About a year ago I got the sudden urge to make something cool in Unity.
+In mid 2019 I got the sudden urge to make something cool in Unity.
 I had recently watched this video and decided to create it in Unity.
 I had a lot of fun creating it and thought "this would be cool to release on Steam", so I checked and no one had done it yet (please don't beat me to it)!

 Here's the description Wikipedia provides: "Langton's ant is a two-dimensional universal Turing machine with a very simple set of rules but complex emergent behaviour.
 It was invented by Chris Langton in 1986 and runs on a square lattice of black and white cells.
 The universality of Langton's ant was proven in 2000."